FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Experiments

 \subsection{Simulation Evaluations}

-\textbf{Simulated Environments.} To thoroughly validate the performance of our method under diverse conditions, we benchmark it across three challenging simulated scenarios, \textit{Kino Wall (KW)}, \textit{Tunnel (TN)}, and \textit{East Church (EC)}.
-Before starting the scan, the UAV only has access to the information of target structures (top row in Fig.\ref{fig:SimulatedScenarios}) and plans a nominal path accordingly.
-To emulate unexpected environmental changes, we then add randomly complex obstacles around the target (bottom row in Fig.\ref{fig:SimulatedScenarios}), and evaluate different methods' capability to handle them.
+\textbf{Simulated Environments.} We benchmark all methods across three challenging simulated scenarios, \textit{Kino Wall (KW)}, \textit{Tunnel (TN)}, and \textit{East Church (EC)}.
+Before starting the scan, the UAV only has access to target structure information (top in Fig.\ref{fig:SimulatedScenarios}) and plans a nominal path accordingly.
+To emulate unexpected environmental changes, we add randomly complex obstacles around the target (bottom in Fig.\ref{fig:SimulatedScenarios}), and evaluate different methods' capability to handle them.
 For each scenario, we run 10 independent trials and report the average results.

-\textbf{Comparisons and Analysis.} Fig.\ref{fig:SimVis} illustrates the full scanning outcome, from trajectories to first-person observations and 3D reconstructions. \textbf{Colli-Free} resolves collisions with minimal detours, yet its replanned segments frequently place the FoV behind newly introduced occluders, resulting in long occluded frame sequences and fragmented reconstructions.
-In contrast, \textbf{FC-Vision} explicitly enforces comprehensive and clean sensing during replanning, jointly adjusting position and gimbal attitude to keep the target unobstructed, thereby producing consistently clear frames and substantially more complete reconstructions across all scenarios.
-Table.\ref{tab:SimResults} confirms these trends: \textbf{FC-Vision} achieves near-complete coverage and reduces occlusions to almost zero, while the flight-time increase remains limited (from $+6\%$ to $+38\%$ depending on scenario).
-As a consequence, the scanning quality (VaE) improves by multiple folds.
-Importantly, this benefit does not come from heavier computation---the replanning latency stays low (CL $22$--$27$ ms), meeting real-time requirements.
-More details about this experiment can be found in our video.
+\textbf{Comparisons and Analysis.} Fig.\ref{fig:SimVis} presents the qualitative scanning results, including trajectories, onboard observations, and reconstructed 3D models. \textbf{Colli-Free} resolves collisions with minimal detours, yet its replanned segments frequently place the FoV behind newly introduced occluders, leading to prolonged occlusions and fragmented reconstructions.
+By explicitly considering target-surface coverage, \textbf{Tar-Aware} recovers substantially more complete reconstructions than \textbf{Colli-Free}.
+However, since it preserves coverage mainly at the selected viewpoint level, the target can still be occluded along the connecting motion between viewpoints.
+In contrast, \textbf{FC-Vision} enforces clean sensing at both the viewpoint and segment levels, thereby producing consistently clear frames and more complete reconstructions across all scenarios.

-The key limitation of collision-only consideration lies in treating visibility as an incidental byproduct where occluders are prone to enter the FoV and invalidate a large portion of the scan.
-On the contrary, \textbf{FC-Vision} makes visibility an explicit constraint at both the viewpoint level and the connecting segment level.
-This turns many failure cases of \textbf{Colli-Free} (collision-free but visually blocked) into feasible clean-sensing alternatives with minimal spatial deviation, explaining the substantial reductions in OR and the corresponding multi-fold VaE improvement.
+Table.\ref{tab:SimResults} quantitatively confirms these trends.
+Compared with both baselines, FC-Vision achieves near-complete coverage and reduces occlusions to almost zero, while the FT increase remains limited, significantly improving the scanning quality (VaE).
+Its clear gain in CR and reduction in OR over \textbf{Tar-Aware} further demonstrates the contribution of our $\Phi$-A* connector search, which prevents FoV contamination along executed segments rather than only at discrete viewpoints.